danielemazzola/res-box_v2/Resbox-frontend/README.md

 npm run preview
 ```

-Use this script to view the final production build locally, which is especially helpful for testing before deploying.

-ESLint Configuration
+### ESLint Configuration

-The ESLint configuration, located in eslint.config.js, includes the following key settings and rules:
+The ESLint configuration, located in `eslint.config.js`, defines essential settings and rules for maintaining code quality in the Resbox project.
+Below is a detailed overview of its components:

-Plugins:
+#### Plugins
+The following plugins are included to enhance linting capabilities:

+- **react**:
-react: Provides linting rules specific to React best practices.
+  - Provides linting rules specific to React best practices.

+- **react-hooks**:
-react-hooks: Ensures correct usage of React hooks.
+  - Ensures correct usage of React hooks to avoid common pitfalls.

+- **react-refresh**:
-react-refresh: Helps manage component refresh behavior, useful for maintaining consistent hot-reloading during development.
+  - Manages component refresh behavior, which is crucial for consistent hot-reloading during development.

-Rules:
+#### Rules
+Several custom rules have been defined to tailor ESLint to the project's needs:

+- **`'react/jsx-no-target-blank': 'off'`**:
-'react/jsx-no-target-blank': 'off': Disables warnings for links opening in new tabs without rel="noopener noreferrer".
+  - Disables warnings for links opening in new tabs without `rel="noopener noreferrer"`.

-'react-refresh/only-export-components': ['warn', { allowConstantExport: false }]: Warns if non-components are exported when using React Fast Refresh.
+- **`'react-refresh/only-export-components': ['warn', { allowConstantExport: false }]`**:
+  - Issues a warning if non-components are exported while using React Fast Refresh.

+- **`'react/prop-types': 'off'`**:
-'react/prop-types': 'off': Disables the rule requiring prop-types for component props.
+  - Disables the requirement for `prop-types` in component props.

-'react/jsx-one-expression-per-line': 'off': Disables enforcing one JSX expression per line.
+- **`'react/jsx-one-expression-per-line': 'off'`**:
+  - Allows multiple expressions per line in JSX for improved flexibility.

+- **`'max-len': ['off']`**:
-'max-len': ['off']: Disables the max line length rule for flexibility.
+  - Disables the maximum line length rule, providing more freedom in code formatting.
-The configuration file also sets up environment settings, such as ECMAScript version 2020 and jsx support, ensuring compatibility with React 18 and modern JavaScript features.

-This section should help clarify each script’s purpose and the ESLint setup for maintaining code quality.
-Let me know if you’re ready for the next part!
+#### Environment Settings
+The ESLint configuration also specifies the environment settings:

+- **ECMAScript Version**: Set to **2020** for compatibility with modern JavaScript features.
+- **JSX Support**: Enabled to accommodate React's JSX syntax, ensuring smooth integration with React 18.

+This structured approach to ESLint ensures that the project adheres to best practices while allowing flexibility where necessary.